German Studies at Birmingham is long-established and well-reputed, with world-class research.

 Our sector-leading blended approach to teaching means that our students develop linguistic fluency alongside cultural fluency.
 As a result, our programmes create graduates who will be able to connect with people and employers who speak their target language on the same cultural wavelength.
 By extension, our programmes will help make our graduates subject experts, using their languages well to establish relationships and careers in their target language.

-For more information about studying French, German, Hispanic/ Spanish, Italian, Russian, Portuguese, Mandarin Chinese, Japanese, Catalan, English as a Modern Foreign Language and/ or Translation at Birmingham, please visit
+For more information about studying French, Italian, Russian, Mandarin Chinese, Japanese, Hispanic languages such as Spanish, Catalan and Portuguese, or Translation at Birmingham, visit:

 Outside of your studies